One-Team-One-Goal/Dev-Notes/usability-testing-plan.md

 9. I felt very confident using the system.
 10. I needed to learn a lot of things before I could get going with this system.

-### Part B: Educational Value (Simplified TAM)
+### Part B: Technology Acceptance Model (TAM)
-*Rate on a scale of 1 to 5*
+*Rate on a scale of 1 to 5 (1 = Strongly Disagree, 5 = Strongly Agree)*

+**Perceived Usefulness:**
-11. Using Bitwise helps me understand computer architecture concepts better.
+11. Using Bitwise improves my understanding of computer architecture concepts.
-12. The interactive tools (K-Map, Calculator) made learning easier than traditional methods.
+12. The interactive tools (K-Map, Calculator) make learning more effective than traditional methods.
+13. I find Bitwise useful for my studies.

+**Perceived Ease of Use:**
+*(Covered by SUS questions 3, 7, and 9 above)*

 ### Part C: Open-Ended Feedback
 13. What was the most difficult part of using the application?